-This voluntary, five-year model tests the impact of a modernized Part D payment structure that creates new incentives for plans, patients, and providers to choose drugs with lower list prices in order to address rising federal reinsurance subsidy costs in Part D. Eligible standalone Prescription Drug Plans and Medicare Advantage-Prescription Drug Plans that are approved to participate in the model will take two-sided risk for CMS’s federal reinsurance subsidy (80 percent of catastrophic phase liability), allowing for performance-based payments to plan sponsors or payments to CMS based on spending.
+This voluntary, five-year model tests the impact of a modernized Part D payment structure that creates new incentives for plans, patients, and providers to choose drugs with lower list prices in order to address rising federal reinsurance subsidy costs in Part D. Participating standalone Prescription Drug Plans and Medicare Advantage-Prescription Drug Plans are taking increased risk for CMS’s federal reinsurance subsidy (80 percent of catastrophic phase liability), allowing for performance-based payments to plan sponsors or payments to CMS based on spending.

-As part of the Model, beginning in CY 2021, CMS will also provide participants with the following programmatic tools, to enable plans to better manage drug spending, increase engagement between plans and their enrollees and to promote better enrollee understanding of their Part D benefit, out-of-pocket costs, and clinically equivalent therapeutic options:
+As part of the Model, and starting in CY 2022, CMS will make available to Part D sponsors that applied to the Model, the following optional programmatic tools, to enable plans to better manage drug spending, increase engagement between plans and their enrollees and to promote better enrollee understanding of their Part D benefit, out-of-pocket costs, and clinically equivalent therapeutic options:

 - Part D Rewards and Incentives Programs;

 - New Flexibilities to Lower Costs for Beneficiaries: Limited initial days’ supply and Cost-Sharing Smoothing (new for 2021);